best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 ````

 Sometimes a function might be used to provide a Boolean response to a decision.
-In this case, it cam be helpful to name a function as a question that is being posed.
+In this case, it can be helpful to name a function as a question that is being posed.

 ````{tabs}